Stocking stuffers are so hard to find. I need inexpensive but useful. Check out 10 Cub Scout stocking stuffers under $10!

-The Wolf Finding Your Way adventure requires that the boys complete three activities with a compass.
+The Wolf Finding Your Way adventure requires that the Scouts complete three activities with a compass.
 Attach this to a keychain or zipper pull, and you’re ready to work on those adventures!

 Why carry three eating utensils when you can carry just one?
 This handy “spork” is a spoon, fork and a knife all in one.

 The spork is just fun!
 And it helps the environment because it’s reusable.
 My son’s Boy Scout troop just made the decision to stop using disposable plates, cups, and eating utensils, so this will be perfect for him.
-The sporks are inexpensive enough that if he loses one, we’re not out a lot of money.
+The sporks are inexpensive enough that if our kids lose one, we’re not out a lot of money.

 Now, these look super fun!
 They’re slap bracelets, which are cool just by themselves.
 But, they are also an LED light.
 Cub Scouts can easily be seen around your campsite when they’re wearing one of these.

-Wouldn’t it be awesome if the boys wore these while they’re singing a Cub Scout song that has hand motions?
+Wouldn’t it be awesome if the boys and girls wore these while they’re singing a Cub Scout song that has hand motions?

 Pack this deck of UNO Wilderness cards the next time you go camping.
 It’s the classic card game of matching colors and numbers with a fun wilderness theme–perfect for your camping trip!

 Every Cub Scout should have a Swiss Army knife, but after they have earned their Whittling Chip (at least, for most Scouts!).
 They make perfect stocking stuffers!
 I made this bonus #11 because the knife is over $10.